cybergarage/go-safecast/README.md

 # Conversion Functions

 The conversion functions allow you to convert between different types safely and efficiently.
+The `Equal` function checks if two values are equal, and the `To` and `From` functions provide generic conversion capabilities.

 |Function                                    |From                                                                            |
 |--------------------------------------------|-------------------------------------------------------------------------------|